cnabio/duffle/docs/104-claims.md

 echo "yay!"
 ```

-(Note that we are redirecting data to `/dev/null` just to make the example easier.
+(Note that the above script redirects data to `/dev/null` just to make the example easier.
 A production CNAB bundle might choose to include more verbose output.)

-If both commands exit with 0, then the resulting claim will look like this:
+If both commands exit with code `0`, then the resulting claim will look like this:

 ```json
 {